Fiserv/exchange/docs/getting-started/getting-started-maintenance.md

 <!-- theme: info -->
 >**POST** `/maintenance`

 Once this has been updated, we can now submit the case using the Maintenance reference number that was returned in the original Create Maintenance call.
-If successful, merchant has now been updated with the new details.
+If successful, the sub-merchant has now been updated with the new details.
 ```
 {
   "operation": {